Skip to Content

 Snacks Without Palm Oil | List of Palm Oil Free Snacks

 The snack market continues to expand.
 Consumers routinely buy processed and packaged snacks.
-If you are looking for snacks without palm oil, we update this list regularly.
+If you are looking for snacks without palm oil, I explain what to look for in the different snack categories.
+Thank you for being an educated consumer!
+By voting with our dollars, we can make a difference.

 This list is not guaranteed and is meant to be a starting point.
 To know for certain a product is Palm Oil Free, look for products with certification labels from the Orangutan Alliance or International Palm Oil Free Certification Trademark (POFCAP).